Unipisa/WeaviateNET/README.md

     }
     await mc.Add(toadd);

+To query the database you can use a query generator which allows you to compose a query from typed constituents.
+The generator allows you to generate the query text.
+This is an evolution of the library though it is not yet the final versione of query support.

+            var qg = mc.CreateGetQuery(selectall: true);
+            mc.Filter
+              .Limit(5)
+              .NearText("robot in the future");
+            var q = new GraphQLQuery();
+            q.Query = qg.ToString();
+            var ret = await weaviateDB.Schema.RawQuery(q);
+            var d = ret.Data["Get"];
+            var a = data.ToObject<Movie[]>();

-To query the database you use explicitly the GraphQL syntax and the ability of JObject to deserialize a field.
-This basic approach will be supported in the future but a better abstraction will be provided.
+In any case you can use explicitly the GraphQL syntax and the ability of JObject to deserialize a field.

             var q = new GraphQLQuery();
             q.Query = @"{